o15y/eiva/README.md

 #### AWS S3 bucket

 The `ara-assistant-incoming-emails` bucket is used to store incoming emails to Ara as plain text files that can be fetched and parsed by this API.
 It's hosted in the eu-central-1 region and has limited, non-public access.
-An example of such an email is available in [`content/2mgh53qnuk650do2k3qlb5pv27obrl22uga8de01`](./content/2mgh53qnuk650do2k3qlb5pv27obrl22uga8de01) and is called using /v1/api/webhooks/inbound/email/2mgh53qnuk650do2k3qlb5pv27obrl22uga8de01.
+An example of such an email is available in [`content/2mgh53qnuk650do2k3qlb5pv27obrl22uga8de01`](./content/2mgh53qnuk650do2k3qlb5pv27obrl22uga8de01) and is called using /v1/api/webhooks/inbound/email/OBJECT_ID?secret=SECRET as explained below.

 #### AWS Lambda function